McCarthy says debt ceiling deal possible by end of week as Biden cuts short upcoming foreign trip

-WASHINGTON (AP) — President Joe Biden and congressional Republicans are still far from resolving the looming U.S. default crisis, but a deal is still possible by the end of the week, GOP House Speaker Kevin McCarthy declared after an Oval Office meeting Tuesday with Biden and other Democratic leaders.
+WASHINGTON — President Joe Biden and congressional Republicans are still far from resolving the looming U.S. default crisis, but a deal is still possible by the end of the week, GOP House Speaker Kevin McCarthy said after an Oval Office meeting Tuesday with Biden and other Democratic leaders.

-Meanwhile, Biden is cutting short a big, upcoming foreign trip because of the urgency of the talks.
+Meanwhile, Biden cut short an upcoming foreign trip because of the urgency of the talks.
 He will still attend a Group of Seven summit in Japan this week but will then hurry home rather than going to Australia and Papua New Guinea as planned.

 For all the talk of a dire debt-limit outcome, there was overriding agreement after the White House meeting that the first default in U.S. history must be averted.